dmftwdft/DMFTwDFT3/docs/source/tutorials.md

 `v`
 : Flag to enable verbosity.

 The calculations are performed in an automatically generated `DMFT` or `HF` directory where the script was run from.
+For SIESTA workflows, `DMFT.py` generates the Wannier90 input, runs Wannier90 preprocessing to create `<seed>.nnkp`, runs SIESTA, then runs Wannier90 and DMFT.

 Examples: